vikingeducation/assignment_data_modeling/README.md

 *Include your ERM modeling "pseudocode" in the space below*

 1.
+//Goals: A user should be able to identify different courses
+  // Specific lessons should be associated with their course
 Courses: id, title, description

 Lessons: id, title, body, course_id (foreign key)